 Since 1993, the Paragould Police Department D.A.R.E program has educated over 10,000 students using the D.A.R.E program.
 We are proud of the impact it makes on their lives:

 - "humanizes" the police; that is, young people can begin to relate to officers as people

 - permits students to see officers in a helping role, not just an enforcement role

 - opens lines of communication between law enforcement and youth

 - opens dialogue between the school, law enforcement and parents to deal with other issues

 Our D.A.R.E Officers can be contacted by calling their office at (870)239-7564 or can be reached by email at the following e-mail addresses:

-Officer Hailey can be reached at: email@example.com
+Officer Gray can be reached at: email@example.com

-Officer Snyder can be reached at: firstname.lastname@example.org
+Officer Beesley can be emailed at: firstname.lastname@example.org

 Visit us on facebook and like our page.